Introduction

 Client Reviews, References, and Transparency

-Check verified review platforms and ask for references from clients with similar property types.
+Verified review platforms and references from clients with similar property types provide the clearest picture of actual performance.
 A multifamily investor's experience may differ significantly from a hotel owner's.
 A firm that cannot provide references or has no traceable reviews should be treated with caution.

 Red Flags to Watch Out For When Evaluating Providers